 MEDDIC’s objective is to help you sell more by having a better control of the sales process.
+To do this, it does not ask you to question the organization of your sales team.

-And to do this, it does not ask you to question the organization of your sales team … No, it invites you to question what you know about your customers and prospects and to position them at the heart of the process.
+The method invites you to question what you know about your customers and prospects and to position them at the heart of the process.